Ghanaians: Ghanaian Arabs

 Ghanaian Arabs are Ghanaians and citizens of Arab origin or descent.
 Ghanaian Arabs are mainly from Lebanon, Syria and Arab Maghreb.
 Ghana has the largest Arab population in western Africa.

 Ghanaian Indians

 Ghanaian Indians are Ghanaians and citizens of Indian origin or descent.
 Many Ghanaian Indians are descendants of those who migrated from India following India's partition in 1947.

-White Ghanaians

-White Ghanaians are Ghanaian citizens mostly of British origin or descent.
-Some White Ghanaians are born of Dutch, French, German, Italian, Latin American (including Central American, Caribbean, and South American), Polish, Portuguese, or Scandinavian (including Danish, Norwegian, and Swedish) origin or descent.
-Ghana has a 3 per cent white population still remaining.